 Explore vibrant reefs and near-mythical ruins on a land-and-sea expedition

-Board the new, 100-guest National Geographic Quest to explore some of the 65 species of stony coral and 500 species of fish on the Belize Barrier Reef.
-Snorkel or dive on colorful reefs, and kayak or paddleboard over turquoise lagoons.
-Then venture to the ancient Maya ruins of Tikal.
-See temples overgrown with tropical rain forest and explore the stories and archaeological sites of these stone ruins swathed in forest and teeming with wildlife.
+Board the, 50 cabin National Geographic Quest and embark on a unique land-and-sea expedition to explore some of the 65 species of stony coral and 500 species of fish on the Belize Barrier Reef.
+Snorkel, kayak or paddleboard on colorful reefs over turquoise lagoons.
+Then, venture to the ancient Mayan ruins of Tikal.
+See temples overgrown with tropical rain forest and explore the stories and archaeological sites of these stone ruins swathed in rain forest teeming with wildlife.
 This unique land-and-sea expedition will enable you to:

 Discover the largest reef system in the Northern Hemisphere